mgamio/blog/_posts/2023-06-29-rest-api-overview.md

 **Business requirement**: A company wants to implement an API to allow Restaurants (represented as a buyer) to place orders at suppliers to get food articles delivered.

-The following figure shows a [UML class diagram](https://codersite.dev/uml-diagrams-for-java-developers/){:target="_blank"} to conceptual model the application's structure.
+The following figure shows an [Aggregation/Composition diagram](https://codersite.dev/uml-diagrams-for-java-developers/){:target="_blank"} that describes a class that references one or more objects of other classes.
+This allows you to model a *has-a* association between objects.

 ![shopping-car](/assets/images/shoppingCar.jpg){:class="img-responsive"}